 The same analyses are carried out for regular earthquakes in different regions, as well as for swarms and tremors.
-The results are shown in Fig. 10.
-In Figs. 10(a), (b) and (c), the cumulative degree distribution is plotted for regular earthquakes, swarms, and tremors.
+The results are shown in Figure 10.
+In Figures 10A-C, the cumulative degree distribution is plotted for regular earthquakes, swarms, and tremors.
 For every case, a heavy-tailed distribution has been observed.
 While for regular earthquakes and tremors a power law regime extending more than one decade is quite apparent, the data for swarms shows more complex behavior.
 However, an approximate power law variation can fit the data in the intermediate region.
-For each case, the data points in the most linear regime (estimated by eyes) starting from a moderate value of k to a value at the tail part up to which they do not fall-off due to the limitations by finite size are fitted to the best straight line.
-From the slope of the straight line, we estimate the power-law exponent $\gamma$ as 1.73(8), 2.64(5), 1.81(9), 1.79(9), 2.51 (5) and 2.13(5) for Kumamoto (regular), Southern California (regular), Hakone (swarm), Izu (swarm), Cascadia (tremor), and Shikoku (tremor), respectively.
+For each case, the data points in the most linear regime (estimated by eyes) starting from a moderate value of k to a value at the tail part upto which they do not fall-off due to the limitations by finite size are fitted to the best straight line.
+From the slope of the straight line, we estimate the powerlaw exponent $\gamma$ as 1.73(8), 2.64(5), 1.81(9), 1.79(9), 2.51 (5), and 2.13(5) for Kumamoto (regular), Southern California (regular), Hakone (swarm), Izu (swarm), Cascadia (tremor), and Shikoku (tremor), respectively.
 In addition, the power law dependence of the average largest degree $\langle k{\max}(N) \rangle$ with N has been observed for every set of data (not shown), supporting the power law nature of the degree distribution.

-The tail part of the degree distribution is characterized by the exponent $\gamma$ , which seems to depend on the seismic activity of the specific region: i) Earthquake swarms (Izu and Hakone) have a common value, $\gamma \simeq 1.8$ . ii) Regular earthquakes may also have a common value, $\gamma \simeq 2.6$ (Tohoku2 and Southern California), while it is somewhat smaller (2.3) before the Tohoku Mw9.0 earthquake
+The tail part of the degree distribution is characterized by the exponent $\gamma$ , which seems to depend on the seismic activity of the specific region: (i) Earthquake swarms (Izu and Hakone) have a common value, $\gamma \simeq 1.8$ . (ii) Regular earthquakes may also have a common value, $\gamma \simeq 2.6$ (Tohoku2 and Southern California),

-FIG. 10.
-Log-log plot of the cumulative degree distribution P(k) for the IET series of different types of earthquakes: (a) regular earthquakes in Kumamoto (black) and Southern California (red); (b) swarms in Hakone (black) and Izu (red); (c) tremors in Cascadia (black) and Shikoku (red).
+FIGURE 10 | Log-log plot of the cumulative degree distribution P(k) for the IET series of different types of earthquakes: (A) regular earthquakes in Kumamoto (black) and Southern California (red); (B) swarms in Hakone (black) and Izu (red); (C) tremors in Cascadia (black) and Shikoku (red).
 The slopes in the fitted region (solid line) are 0.73(8), 1.64(5), 0.81(9), 0.79(9), 1.51(5), and 1.13(5), respectively.

-(Tohoku1). iii) Kumamoto is exceptional with $\gamma \simeq 1.7$ .
+while it is somewhat smaller (2.3) before the Tohoku $M_w9.0$ earthquake (Tohoku1). (iii) Kumamoto is exceptional with $\gamma \simeq$ 1.7.
 This value is rather close to swarms, although the data mainly consist of aftershocks of 2016 Kumamoto earthquake.
 There may be two reasons for this discrepancy.
 First, the data is not a usual mainshock-aftershocks sequence, but rather a foreshocks-mainshock-aftershocks sequence.
-Alternatively, we may interpret it as two mainshocks (Mw6.2 and 7.0) that occurred within only thirty hours.
+Alternatively, we may interpret it as two mainshocks ( $M_w6.2$ and 7.0) that occurred within only 30 h.
 In any case, it is rather anomalous seismic activity.
 The second potential reason is an active volcano (Mt.
 Aso) located in the proximity of the main fault.
-The Mw7.0 mainshock triggered many earthquakes in the volcanic area, including an Mw5.9 event and its own aftershocks.
+The $M_w7.0$ mainshock triggered many earthquakes in the volcanic area, including an $M_w5.9$ event and its own aftershocks.
 Thus, the overall seismic activity is influenced by the nearby volcanic field and this may explain the resemblance to swarms.